Mikejo5000/vsts-docs-pr/docs/user-guide/index.md

 monikerRange: '>= tfs-2013'
 ---

-# Azure DevOps Enterprise New User Guide
+# Start using Azure DevOps Services

-New to Visual Studio Team Services (VSTS)?
+New to  Azure DevOps Services?

 We'll walk you through the basics of the web interface and some common tasks.
 Get started with a free organization, share your code using Git, and track your work using a Kanban board.